-The Flight Attendant Members of the Board of Trustees share their experiences and perspective on the science for diseases caused to non-smoking flight attendants and humankind.
+The Flight Attendant Members of the Board of Trustees share their experiences and perspective on the science for diseases caused to non-smoking Flight Attendants and humankind from exposure to secondhand tobacco smoke.
 Their total flying time experience equals more than one hundred fifty years.

-My flying career started in mid 1966, and soon after I began my huge, multilayered fight to have smoking banned on all flights because of what I was seeing and hearing from the non-smoking Flight Attendants.
-From the start they told me how wonderful the job was because I would be meeting intelligent, interesting people and going to exciting destinations.
-Some of them also told me that they had the lungs of smokers…and they had never smoked.
+My flying career started in mid-1966, and soon after, I began my huge, multilayered fight to have smoking banned on all flights because of what I was personally experiencing, seeing, and hearing from my non-smoking Flight Attendants colleagues.
+From the start, they told me how wonderful the job was because I would be meeting intelligent, interesting people, and going to exciting destinations.
+Unfortunately, some of them also told me that they had the lungs of smokers…and they had never smoked.
 Some ended up with lung cancer and died.
 When I repeatedly asked the medical professionals how a non-smoker could have smokers’ lungs and the diseases of smokers, they had no answers.
-We know now…people who are forced to breathe second hand tobacco smoke suffer and die from the same diseases as smokers.
+We know now…people who are forced to breathe secondhand tobacco smoke suffer and die from the same diseases as smokers.
 The Flight Attendants are the canaries in the coal mines and are the major power in the world who forced the no smoking issue into a global movement.

-Our research is breathtakingly comprehensive in finding cures for conditions, diseases and disabilities we, as non-smoking Flight Attendants, have suffered and continue to suffer from as a result of cigarette smoke in our work place.
-Investigations through FAMRI funding of stem cells and cell therapies as well as DNA repair are bringing us closer to the treatment and cures we seek.
+Our research is breathtakingly comprehensive in finding cures for conditions, diseases, and disabilities we, as non-smoking Flight Attendants, have suffered and continue to suffer from as a result of cigarette smoke in our workplace.
+In addition, investigations through FAMRI funding of stem cells, cell therapies and DNA repair are bringing us closer to the treatment and cures we seek.

 For those non-smoking Flight Attendants who flew before the smoking ban, the cabin conditions were horrific.
-Indelibly stamped in our minds are images of this intolerable situation…smoke so thick after the no-smoking sign went off that you could not see from the aft jump seat to the front of the cabin, fires started by dropped cigarettes, teeth and light hair discolored by the smoke—and the pungent smell of your uniform after every flight.
-Beyond the images, there were burning eyes, bloody noses and frequent respiratory infections which impacted Flight Attendants down line.
+Indelibly stamped in our minds are images of this intolerable situation…smoke so thick after the no-smoking sign went off that you could not see from the aft jump seat to the front of the cabin, fires started by dropped cigarettes, teeth, and light hair discolored by the smoke—and the pungent smell of your uniform after every flight.
+Beyond the images, there were burning eyes, bloody noses, and frequent respiratory infections, which impacted Flight Attendants down the line.

-When FAMRI incorporated in 2000, we sought to fund research aimed at the earliest detection, treatment and cures of these diseases caused from smoke exposure.
-Today we are excited and proud of the excellent science and programs we have funded or established—from a formidable base of relevant cell biology, to stem cell research, to DNA repair, to state of the art testing centers across the U.S. and other initiatives
+When FAMRI was incorporated in 2000, we sought to fund research at the earliest detection, treatment, and cures of these diseases caused by smoke exposure.
+Today we are excited and proud of the excellent science and programs we have funded or established—from a formidable base of relevant cell biology to stem cell research to DNA repair to state-of-the-art testing centers across the U.S. and other initiatives.

-Kate is the newest member of the Board of Trustees.
-Kate replaces Kathie Cheney who died in August 2014 from complications due to tobacco-related diseases.
+Kate replaces Kathie Cheney, who died in August 2014 from complications due to tobacco-related diseases.

 Today, it’s hard to remember that we were often forced to breathe in smoke from the table next to us while trying to savor a meal out…choke on the fumes filling the bar while trying to enjoy a drink with friends…be assaulted with smoke from the adjoining cubicle while trying to work.